 If you have symptoms, see your health care provider or a specialist.
 Your provider will talk to you about your symptoms and medical history and perform a physical exam and/or pelvic exam.

-They may also order additional testing depending on your symptoms.
-These tests may include:
+They may also order additional tests based on your symptoms, including:

 Many people with PCOS live healthy lives.
 However, the condition can increase your risk for various health problems, such as diabetes, high blood pressure, heart disease, sleep apnea, depression and certain cancers.